Kedron River

-The Kedron River is a short river of New Zealand's Southern Alps, lying some 15 km north of Lake Sumner.
-It flows northeast from Lake Man, close to the peak of Mount Lakeman, reaching the Doubtful River after just 4 km.
+The Kedron River is a short river of New Zealand's Southern Alps, located some 15 km north of Lake Sumner.
+It flows northeast from Lake Man, close to the peak of Mount Lakeman.
+It reaches the Doubtful River after just 4 km.
 The river's entire length is within the Lake Sumner Forest Park.
 The river is one of the headwaters of the Waiau River.